Article (Périodiques scientifiques)

 Disciplines :

-Pause, Johannes ; University of Luxembourg > Faculty of Language and Literature, Humanities, Arts and Education (FLSHASE)
+PAUSE, Johannes ; University of Luxembourg > Faculty of Language and Literature, Humanities, Arts and Education (FLSHASE)

 yes

-Title :
+Titre :

 Capturing Backstage.
 Representations of Democracy in Hollywood Cinema

-June 2019
+juin 2019

 Frames Cinema Journal

-ISSN :
+eISSN :

 2053-8812

-University of St Andrews, St. Andrews, United Kingdom
+University of St Andrews, St. Andrews, Royaume-Uni

 Cultural Memories and National Ideologies: Exploring Political Myths Through Cinema

-Volume :
+Volume/Tome :

 15